biohead/EPF-epd7in3f/README.md

 ## Features

-- **Customizable Update Interval**: Adjust the photo update interval by entering the setting mode via the SETTING PIN on the ESP32 (WIP).
+- **Captive portal**: By long-pressing setup button on the ESP32 when boot up, the device enters setup mode, allowing the Wi-Fi setup page to store up to five SSIDs.
+This enhances mobility and makes it easier to switch between networks.
+Mostly modifieded from TRMNL WiFiCaptive[https://github.com/usetrmnl/firmware/tree/main/lib/wificaptive]
 - **Fully Automated Photo Management**: Manage photos through Immich without additional manual processes; photos will automatically sync to the frame.
-- **Ultra-low Power Consumption**: As all image processing and quantization are handled by the server, the device only consumes ~16µA during deep sleep, with photo updates completed within 15 seconds.
+- **Ultra-low Power Consumption**: As all image processing and quantization are handled by the server, the device only consumes ~16µA during deep sleep, with photo updates completed within 30 seconds.
-- **Customizable Display**: Configure photo orientation, basic color adjustments, album name, server IP, and other settings via the `config/config.yaml` file.
+- **Customizable Display**: Configure photo orientation, basic color adjustments, album name, and more through the server webpage.
+- **Cython impelementation**: Use Cython to significantly accelerate photo processing, achieving up to a 5x speed boost.
+- **HTTPS supported**: ESP32 now can connect to secured server.
+- **Sleep time impelementation**: ESP32 will enter deep sleep during the specified sleep period.
+- **One button**: When the ESP32 is in deep sleep, a short press of the setting button will wake it up and restart the process, while a long press(~5s) of the setting button during boot will enter setting mode.

 ## Table of Contents